shchodro/serverless-workshop/README.md

 2\.
 On the "Specify Details" page, your Stack is prepopulated with the name "ZombieWorkshopStack".

 3\.
-For the parameter section, if you want to develop with a team and would like to create IAM Users in your account to grant them access, then specify how many teammates/users you want to be created in the **NumberOfIAMUsers** box.
+For the parameter section, if you want to develop with a team and would like to create IAM Users in your account to grant them access, then specify how many teammates/users you want to be created in the **NumberOfTeammates** box.
 Otherwise, leave it defaulted to 0 and no additional users will be created.
-Click **Next**.
+Click **Next**. *If you create IAM users, an IAM group will also be created and those users will be added to that group.
+On deletion of the stack, those resources will be deleted for you*

 4\.
 On the "Options" page, leave the defaults and click **Next**.